 Therapeutic Recreation: Behavioral Health

-Assessment, planning, and therapeutic recreation programming for individuals with behavioral health impairments.
-Prerequisite: RPL 210, admission to the therapeutic recreation program.
+Assessment, planning, and therapeutic recreation programming for clients with behavioral health impairments.
+Prerequisite: RPL 210; admission to the therapeutic recreation program.

 Therapeutic Recreation: Gerontology